 Seek out some of the most unique, weird and utterly intriguing museums dotted across the capital to discover lesser-known artefacts, learn more about the history of the stranger sides of London, and delve into some of the city's peculiar corners.

 You sure wonder...
 Where in the world can you find a museum dedicated to a fictional character, as if he were real; ride an underground mail train; or visit a museum dedicated solely to fans?
-Read on!
+Read on to uncover these exceptionally interesting museums in London!

 2. Twist Museum